Global CucinaGlobal Cucina

 You can change language anytime.

-Discover the revisited amatriciana with pork loin and confit cherry tomatoes: a gourmet recipe with yellow tomato passata, easy and full of flavor.
+Discover the revisited amatriciana with pork loin and confit cherry tomatoes: a gourmet recipe full of flavor, easy to prepare yet rich in layers.

-The revisited amatriciana is not just an homage to the past, but an evolution that respects its roots: the yellow tomato passata adds a subtle acidity, while the seasoned pork loin provides a deep and creamy flavor.
-The confit cherry tomatoes, sweet and intense, balance the dish without overwhelming it, creating a dish that is easy to prepare but rich in layers of flavor, perfect for those seeking authenticity without sacrificing freshness.
+The revisited amatriciana is not just an homage to the past, but an evolution that respects its roots.
+The yellow tomato passata adds subtle acidity, while the seasoned pork loin provides deep and creamy flavor.
+Sweet, intense confit cherry tomatoes balance the dish without overwhelming it, creating a rich and harmonious meal.

-Revisited Amatriciana with Pork Loin and Confit Cherry Tomatoes
+Revisited Amatriciana with Pork Loin & Confit Cherry Tomatoes

 Ingredients